PostHog/posthog.com/contents/blog/making-something-people-want.md

 ## Enter the Ideal Customer Profile (ICP) - focus on specific types of user

-We spent the first 18 months focussed on the open source project.
+We spent the first 18 months focused on the open source project.
 We made a mistake though - we didn't get specific about who we were building for.
 We'd have said "developers are all the same, aren't they?"

 Bluntly, defining an ICP felt bureaucratic and like something a Fortune 500 would do.
 I put it in my mental bucket of things I don't care about, alongside words such as "synergy", "resources" and "alignment".